Mom charged after COVID-positive son found stashed in car trunk at testing site: authorities - NewsBreak

 HOUSTON (NEXSTAR) — A Houston mother was charged after authorities allege she placed her 13-year-old son in the trunk of her car to isolate him after he tested positive for COVID-19, then took him to a drive-thru testing site.

-The woman is a teacher with the school district, which says the child was not harmed.
+The woman is a teacher with the school district, which said the child was not harmed.

 The mother told a district official that she put her son in the trunk to prevent her from getting exposed to COVID-19 while taking him for additional testing.